Lara Levine, MOT, OTR/L

 It is a true joy to work with children and families; they are my greatest teachers.

-When I am not being an OT nerd, I am a sober mom who lives in Portland, Oregon with my husband and two boys.
+When I am not being an OT nerd, I am a sober mom who lives in Portland, Oregon with my two dogs and two boys.
 We love to travel, hike, and watch shows together!